tolgee/tolgee-mobile-kotlin-sdk/core/README.md

 }
 ```

-When a user's locale (e.g., "zh-CN") is not available in your project:
+When a user's locale (e.g., "zh-Hans-CN") is not available in your project:
 1. Tolgee first tries to find the exact locale match
-2. If not found, tries the base language (e.g., "zh-CN" → "zh")
+2. If not found, tries intermediate variations (e.g., "zh-Hans-CN" → "zh-Hans")
+3. Then tries the base language (e.g., "zh-Hans" → "zh")
-3. If still not found, uses the default language (e.g., "en")
+4. If still not found, uses the default language (e.g., "en")

+This progressive fallback follows BCP 47 locale tag structure.

 #### Preloading Translations